Pets and Temperature Changes - how does Pet temperature monitoring affect?

 Monitor the ambient temperature: The temperature, along with humidity changes, are unwelcome.
 So it’s vital to keep an eagle eye on the pet’s ambient temperature using Waggle Pet Monitor.
 It accurately monitors the temperature swings in real-time whenever it rises or drops from the preset level.
 This way, it instantly alerts the pet parents and helps save pets before any potential risks.

 Appropriate Clothing or Gear: In extreme temperatures, pets may need extra protection from the elements.
-This can include wearing a coat or sweater in cold weather or booties to protect their paws from hot pavement.
+This can include wearing a coat or sweater in cold weather to protect their paws from hot pavement.
 Be sure to choose appropriate clothing or gear for your pet's breed and size.

 Avoid Exercising During Extreme Temperatures: Avoid exercising your pet during the hottest or coldest parts of the day.
 Instead, take walks early in the morning or in the evening when the temperature is cooler.
 If you must exercise your pet during extreme temperatures, keep it short and provide plenty of water breaks.